askerchen/Efficientplus-derain-EPD-/test_results/README.md

-these models are all trained by rain100H
+These models are all trained by rain100H.

+The matlab codes for drawing are also here.

 version: